How Can We Help You?

 $100,000 - $499,999 $100

-Filing deposit will be refunded if; 1) the appeal is resolved prior to the hearing OR; 2) you have provided the data and access required by the Assessor and you appear at the hearing.
+The filing deposit will be refunded IF; 1) the appeal is resolved prior to the hearing OR; 2) you have provided the data and access required by the Assessor AND you appear at the hearing.

 A formal appeal may be avoided if you contact the Personal Property Section prior to the end of the thirty day appeal period and an appraiser is able to review your records and make adjustments to the assessed value prior to the appeal deadline.
 Under some circumstances you can also avoid the formal appeal process by filing an amended return.

-Under Anchorage Municipal Code 12.10.040, taxpayers can amend their business property assessment return for the current year and two years back.
+Under Anchorage Municipal Code 12.10.040, taxpayers can amend their business property assessment return for the current year and one year back.

 No special “Amendment” form is required, simply use the Business Property Assessment Return for the appropriate year, provided under Forms and Applications.
 Check "Amended" in the upper right hand corner box of the return to indicate that you are filing an amended return.
 You must complete the entire return and you may want to provide a brief explanation of your reasons for amending or any significant changes that you make on the return.